aiven/devportal/docs/tools/aiven-console.rst

 Aiven Console
 =============

-The `Aiven Console <https://console.aiven.io>`_ gives you access to create and manage Aiven services, update your user profile, manage account settings, set up billing groups, view invoices, and more.
+The `Aiven Console <https://console.aiven.io>`_ gives you access to create and manage Aiven services, update your user profile, manage settings across projects, set up billing groups, view invoices, and more.
 This article provides an overview of the main areas in the Aiven Console:

 - User profile
-- Account settings
+- Organization and organizational unit settings
 - Projects and services
 - Billing groups